Neil Andrito - Director of Student Life

-Garrison (Garry) Schmitt - Administrative Assistant
+Garrison (Garry) Schmitt - Program Assistant

 Garrison (Garry) moved to Maryland and joined the Loyola Team in 2018 having departed from his former role in Hospitality Administration with the Saginaw Chippewa Indian Tribe of Michigan.
 Garry has a diverse education background, having served in both K-12 as well as Higher Education roles.
 But, while Garry has found a passion for working with students of all ages, he truly excels when in an atmosphere where students are empowering one another to serve, create their own identity, and care for the whole person.
 Bring on the Jesuit value of “cura personalis!”

 Originally from Berlin, Connecticut, Garry completed his Bachelor of Arts in Psychology from fellow Jesuit institution, College of the Holy Cross, and his Master of Education degree in Higher Education Administration from Post University.

 As the Administrative Assistant for Budgeting and Student Conduct at Loyola, Garrison seeks to inspire an accountable and inclusive environment and works toward supporting a dynamic professional staff.
 He enjoys leadership podcasts, PC/PS4 games, and spending time with his fiancé and their two dogs, Bailey and Luke.

 Sherie Gayle - Assistant Director for Campion Tower